-- The U.S. Food and Drug Administration regulates dietary supplements such as melatonin, but the regulations for dietary supplements are different and less strict than those for prescription or over-the-counter drugs.
+- FDA regulates dietary supplements such as melatonin, but the regulations for dietary supplements are different and less strict than those for prescription or over-the-counter drugs.

 - Some dietary supplements may interact with medications or pose risks if you have medical problems or are going to have surgery.

-- Most dietary supplements have not been tested in pregnant women, nursing mothers, or children.
+- Most dietary supplements haven't been tested in pregnant women, nursing mothers, or children.
 If you’re pregnant or nursing a child, it’s especially important to see your health care provider before taking any medication or supplement, including melatonin.

 - To use dietary supplements, such as melatonin safely, read and follow label instructions, and recognize that “natural” does not always mean “safe.”
 For more information, see Using Dietary Supplements Wisely.

-- Tell all your health care providers about any complementary health approaches you use.
+- Tell all your health care providers about any complementary or integrative health approaches you use.
 Give them a full picture of what you do to manage your health.
 This will help ensure safe and coordinated care.
-For tips about talking with your providers about complementary approaches, see NCCIH’s Time to Talk campaign.

 For More Information